Energetic Nutrition

 Q. How does Vitalyzm help shrink the growth of fibroids?

-A. Vitalzym is a combination of proteolytic (protein digesting) enzymes that have fibrinolytic activity.
+A. Vitalzym Extra Strength contains a combination of proteolytic (protein digesting) enzymes that have fibrinolytic activity.
 This means that they can help break down fibrin in the body.
 Fibroids are made of fibrin along with smooth muscle cells, and generally pockets of estrogen.

 Q. Is Vitalzym alone enough to shrink the growth of fibroids?

-A. It is best to control estrogen dominance while attempting to shrink the growth of a fibroid, as this will help speed up the process and address what is believed to feed the growth of them.
+A. It is best to control estrogen levels while attempting to shrink the growth of a fibroid, as excess estrogen or estrogen dominance may contribute to accelerated fibroid growth.

 Q. When can I expect to see results from using Vitalzym for fibroids?

-Q. How long should I take Vitalzym for prior to having an evaluation?
+Q. How long should I take Vitalzym before having a follow-up evaluation with my doctor?

 A. It is suggested to use Vitalzym for at least three to six months.
 Wait at least 4 months before evaluating your results with an examination, ultrasound, or MRI.